Run multiple crewbit personas simultaneously

 [Unit]

-Description=crewbit dev-junior persona
+Description=crewbit dev-junior daemon

 After=network.target